junit-team/junit5-samples/README.md

-# junit5-maven-consumer

-Example Maven consumer of JUnit 5 prototype
+# JUnit 5 Samples

-## Executing the example test

-Calling `mvn clean test` will execute the example test class `FirstTest`.

-### Current limitations

-- It will only execute tests in `FirstTest`.
-- The build will not fail if a test fails.
+Welcome to _JUnit 5 Samples_, a collection of sample applications using the JUnit 5 prototype.

+## Samples

+The following sample projects demonstrate how to set up a project that uses the JUnit 5 prototype for various build systems.

+- Maven
+- Gradle